ShallyBanh/WhereAmI/README.md

 ## To Do
-- SSH tunnel between client and server
+- SSH tunnel between client and server (or use secure websockets)
 - <s>Decent GUI for app (i know it's gonna be really simple but should still look decent)</s>
 - Websocket Communication between client and server (Currently using http)
 - <s>Keep existing data (i.e at least the last 5 locations i've been)</s>
 - <s> Refactor android side </s>
 - <s> Front end using react </s>
 - <s> Setup a proper database for storage </s>
+- <s> Add time stamps and addresses to markers </s>
 - Setup something better than php i.e node.js backend server to catch post requests instead